geeksteam/CodeRules/AngularJS.md

 We are using feature-based directory structure:
 ```
 app/
-    app.js    -- Our App and modules definition.
+    app.js    -- Our App, modules definition and MainController.
     _Vendor   -- All add-ons third-party libs which needs to be included in app
         angualr-websocket.js
     _Shared/    -- Services, Factories, Values - all that shared accros controllers.